Schakirov/cerebellum/ReadMe.md

   The project uses older Visual Studio formats (`.dsp`, `.dsw`, and `.vcproj`).
 For newer Visual Studio versions, the project may require conversion or compatibility adjustments.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a **Customized MIT License** with a requirement for explicit attribution to the original author, Vladimir Shakirov.
+See the [LICENSE](LICENSE) file for full details.